niklastreml/atlas.nvim/README.md

 - [x] Support for custom fields
 - [ ] Create and edit issue templates

+> [!ATTENTION]]
+> The markdown editor for issue descriptions and comments is still experimental and may not work perfectly in all cases.
+You can toggle between markdown and ADF view in the overview tab to see the raw ADF content and how it translates to markdown.
+If you encounter any issues with the markdown editor, please open an issue with details.

 <div>
     <img width = "49%" alt="Edit/Create Issue" src="https://github.com/user-attachments/assets/76913fbf-1667-4f35-9962-d3c1b4619c7f" />
     <img width = "49%"alt="Jira Panel" src="https://github.com/user-attachments/assets/e188582e-f784-46a8-aacd-ac989054c378" />